 When you hear someone say Thailand the first things that come to mind is the famous tropical Phuket.
-Phuket is the largest island in Thailand which can be accessed from the mainland by crossing over a bridge.
-Over the years Phuket has developed into a city and become Thailands main tourism hub.
+Phuket is the largest island in Thailand which you can get to from the mainland by crossing over a bridge.
+Over the years Phuket has developed into a city and become Thailand’s main tourism hub.
 Phuket is famous for its beaches, surrounding islands, markets and nightlife.
-Here is our Travel guide for Phuket, Thailand:
+Here is our Travel guide for Phuket Thailand:

 Do you want to read this later?
 Save this PIN on your Thailand Board on Pinterest and read it later ⬇

 1. Soak Up the Sun At Freedom Beach

 Freedom beach is a 300-meter long strip of white soft sand and clear blue water.
 The beach is in a beautiful bay that is surrounded by rocky cliffs covered in lush jungles.
 There are no water sports, loud music and massive crowds which is perfect for relaxing.